gdbarron/VenafiTppPS/docs/functions/Get-TppCertificate.md

 ```

 ### -IncludeChain
 Include the certificate chain with the exported certificate.
+Not supported with DER format.

 ```yaml
 Type: SwitchParameter